hai-vr/XYVR/README.md

 *The instructions to execute this application have not been written yet.*

-#### Importing the data

-*The instructions to import the data have not been written yet.*

-Importing the data is a big hassle right now, I suggest coming back at a later time when a better UI will be made.

-If you need to audit the connection code, open `api-resonite` and `api-vrchat` projects.
-Those are responsible for making the HTTP connections.

-Otherwise, if you really want to do this, understand that the current data export format will not be stable.
-- Open `core/XYVREnvVar.cs` this file will give you a good idea of the environment variables needed to execute this app.
-  - Use your IDE to inject the environment variables for the execution of the app.
-Don't actually go out and change your system environment variables.
-- You will need to edit the `program/Program.cs` source code to execute the `FetchIndividuals` mode (there's a switch-case).
-  - Comment out one of the lines if you don't have a VRChat or Resonite account.
-- The `FetchNotes` mode is a separate task that will slowly retrieve the notes of all the contacts at the extremely slow rate of one contact per second.
-The retrieval rate may be improved later.

-Data is saved to a file called `individuals.json` in the program's execution folder, somewhere in `bin/`

-If you logged in to your VRChat account, you'll also have cookies stored in `vrc.cookies.txt` of your `bin/` folder.
-Don't share this.

 #### Build the React app

 To run the desktop app, we need to generate the `ui-webview/src/dist/` folder containing the React webapp